deannabosschert/project_tech_a1/readme.md

 # Camerades
 This is a dating site where photographers and models meet.
-They can match on professional grounds, or with romantic interest aswell.
+They can match on professional grounds.

 They can match through moodboards of shoots to work on, through availability or through personal interests.